Genus bounds for min-max minimal surfaces: Proof of Lifting Lemma: Proposition

 \subsection{Completion of Step 6: No Folding}

-The key to proving the No Folding Proposition \ref{nofolding} is that by Step 3 of the outline, the curvature of $W_j$ on "most" of the boundary of the region $B_1\setminus B_1(1-\delta)\cap B_0(1-\delta)$ is bounded.
-On the other smooth pieces of the boundary we will use an averaging trick appearing in \cite{i} to get bounds.
-The values of $\theta_0$ and $\phi_0$ have already been fixed.
+The key to proving the No Folding Proposition \ref{nofolding} is that by Step 3 of the outline, the curvature of $W_j$ on ``most" of the boundary of the region $(B_1\setminus B_1(1-\delta))\cap B_0(1-\delta)$ is bounded.
 We now proceed to the proof.
-Throughout the proof $C$ will denote a constant independent of $j$, changing from line to line and possibly appearing in the same equation with different values. \\ \\
+Throughout the argument $C$ will denote a constant independent of $j$, changing from line to line and possibly appearing in the same equation with different values. \\ \\

 \emph{Proof of No Folding Proposition \ref{nofolding}}: \\